+Companies are brought together at the corporate roundtable.
 There is also a Food and Farming and an Apparel and Textiles Working Group as well as Programme Groups which focus on country-specific supply chains.

 Our Working and Programme Groups represent members with a common interest and tackle critical aspects of ethical trade.